 He also represents clients with tax issues relating to bankruptcies and debt workouts, entertainment industry tax issues, real estate taxation, 1031 exchanges, REITs and California income taxation, sales and use tax and property taxation.
-In addition, he has played a critical role in structuring numerous corporate, partnership and industry tax issues, real estate taxation, 1031 exchanges, REITs.

 - Publicly Traded and Privately Held Companies.
 Represented clients (both publicly traded and privately held) in numerous complex corporate and partnership mergers and asset and stock acquisitions, including structuring the transactions, tax due diligence, tax planning, negotiating the tax-related provisions of the acquisition agreements, analysis and implementation of Section 336(e) and 338(h)(10) elections, planning for preservation of target company’s net operating losses under Section 382, and handling stock options and other equity-based in awards in acquisitions.

-- Built-In Gains Tax.
+- Built-in Gains Tax.
 Represented client on complex S corporation built-in gains tax issues in connection with proposed sale of large real estate project.

 - Entertainment Industry.
 Represented clients on tax consequences of investments in copyright and profit participation interests in major motion pictures and television series.